slab/quill/docs/modules.md

 var quill = new Quill('#editor');   // Will be created with instance of PlainClipboard
 ```

 *Note: This particular example was selected to show what is possible.
-It is usually better to just use Clipboard's [addMatcher](/docs/modules/clipboard/#addmatcher) for most paste customization scenarios.*
+It is often easier to just use an API or configuration the existing module exposes.
+In this example, the existing Clipboard's [addMatcher](/docs/modules/clipboard/#addmatcher) API is suitable for most paste customization scenarios.*